explainers-by-googlers/cross-origin-storage/README.md

 `requestFileHandle()` operates on one file at a time.
 For concurrent requests across multiple files and per-file error handling, see the [FAQ on why the API is singular](#why-does-the-api-use-requestfilehandle-singular-rather-than-requestfilehandles-plural).

+### Concurrent writes

+If two tabs both check COS for the same file, find it absent, and begin downloading, the user agent may receive two concurrent writes for the same hash.
+The user agent stores the file once; the duplicate download is accepted as an edge-case cost.
+This proposal does not prescribe coordination between tabs for this scenario.

+### Eviction

+Under critical storage pressure, user agents could offer a dialog that invites the user to manually free up storage.
+The user agent could also delete files automatically based on, for example, a least recently used approach.

+User agents are further expected to provide settings UI through which users can inspect which files are stored in COS and which origins have most or least recently accessed each file.
+Users may then choose to delete files from COS through this UI.
+This UI could also offer an affordance to let users add manually downloaded files—such as large AI models already on disk—to COS directly.

+When the user clears site data, all usage information associated with the origin should be removed from files in COS.
+If a file in COS, after the removal of usage information, is deemed unused, the user agent may delete it from COS.

 ### Web sustainability

 In the context of [evaluating carbon emissions in digital data usage](https://websitesustainability.com/cache/files/research23.pdf), current methodologies predominantly utilize a [kilowatt-hour (kWh) per gigabyte (GB) framework](https://sustainablewebdesign.org/estimating-digital-emissions/) to estimate the operational energy intensity of data transmission and storage.
 This approach provides the following energy consumption benchmarks: